thesoftwarefarm/email/README.md

 If you use this package in cluster mode, make sure the process `php artisan emails:dispatch-jobs` is running on master project.
 This can be kept alive with `supervisor`

+# Upgrade from 8.x to 9.x

+Amazon SES default webhooks configuration under Identity is no longer supported.
+Swich to configuration sets

+- add a new column to emails table called "metadata" TEXT nullable

 # Upgrade from 7.x to 8.x

 * `addAttachment` method signature was changed to `addAttachment(TsfCorp\Email\Attachment $attachment)`.
 This object can be constructed via